Dow Finsterwald's period of success, mostly in the 1950s, was brief. But it was very productive, and included one major championship win.

 Finsterwald won one major in his career, the 1958 PGA Championship (the first stroke-play PGA).
 He came close two other times, losing in the championship match of the 1957 PGA, and losing a 3-man, 18-hole playoff to Arnold Palmer at the 1962 Masters (Gary Player was also in that playoff).

 Finsterwald's game dropped off quickly in the early 1960s.
-He would later play on the Champions Tour in its early years, but without much success.
+He later played on the Champions Tour in its early years, but without much success.

 Finsterwald served as the Director of Golf at The Broadmoor resort in Colorado Springs, Colo., for 28 years.
 From 1976-78 he was Vice President of the PGA of America, and captained the U.S. Ryder Cup team in 1977; he was a member of the USGA Rules Committee in 1979-81, and later served on the Masters Tournament Board.